srz2/UsefulCode/README.md

 ####Contributions

+Any and all contibutions are welcome!
 If you wish to contribute to this project, feel free to fork the repo and submit a pull request for your changes/additions.
 Please follow the guidelines below when submitting a contribution.

 #####Covered Topics Contributions
 1. Make a project folder in the language you are writing for which encompasses your project